Working Group 03 | Labour Rights

-The Working Group 03 (WG03), established in 2010 and centred around social sustainability, aims to contribute to a better understanding of labour rights issues in the banana industry and to foster the development of a roadmap and joint global actions towards decent work in the sector.
-It has a strong focus on three priority areas, namely occupational health and safety (OHS), gender equity, and freedom of association, collective bargaining and social dialogue.
-A more recent topic covered under the working group is child labour prevention, protection and elimination in the banana sector.
+The Working Group 03 (WG03), established in 2010 with a focus on social sustainability, aims to enhance the understanding of labour rights issues in the banana industry and develop a global roadmap for promoting decent work.
+The group prioritizes three key areas: occupational health and safety (OHS), gender equity, and the rights to freedom of association, collective bargaining, and social dialogue.
+Recently, the group has also addressed child labor prevention, protection, and elimination in the banana sector.

 Objectives